RasmusRPaulsen/MissingDataChallenge/README.md

 ## Data

 The data consist of aligned cat faces stored as RGB images of size 360 x 360 pixels.
-The data can be downloaded here: TBD.
+The data can be downloaded [here](https://people.compute.dtu.dk/rapa/cats/MissingDataOpenData.zip).

 The folder structure:
 - **originals** : The original images (only for the training set)